Our Blog

 Read the Latest News

-Summer Reading 2023
+Summer Reading 2025

-Read, Learn, and Discover Something New This Summer at the Plain City Public Library
+Color Our World This Summer at the Plain City Public Library

-The Plain City Public Library’s 2023 Summer Reading Program begins May 26th!
+The Plain City Public Library’s 2025 Summer Reading Program begins May 31st!
 The Summer Reading Program offers participants rewards for reading over the summer months.
 The Plain City Public Library offers a Summer Reading Program for kids (ages 3 – 12), teens (12-17), and adults (18 and up).

 Kids will earn prizes for reading for 6 and 12 hours over the summer!
 Teens and adults have the chance to win a gift card, tote bags filled with surprises, and other fun prizes.
 The more you read, the more chances you’ll get!
-Plus, one child and one teen or adult will win our grand prize: a Kindle Fire!
+Plus, one child and one teen or adult will win our grand prize: a Kindle Fire tablet!

 The library will also host a series of online programs in conjunction with the Summer Reading Program.
 Check out our Events page for up-to-date summer program offerings.